|Copyright GCCSI 2016|

 The central belt and east coast of Scotland was one of several industrial clusters around the UK that was funded by the Industrial Strategy Challenge Fund to develop industrial cluster decarbonisation plans, and along with NECCUS and other industry partners, SCCS participated in Phase 1 - we are awaiting the outcome of the bids for Phase 2 funding and hope for a positive outcome following the announcement today.
 We’re also hoping for good news for the deployment project based in north-east Scotland, led by Pale Blue Dot Energy.

 Carbon capture and storage has been an important part of Scottish decarbonisation plans for a long time.
-I was not part of SCCS, then the Scottish Centre for Carbon Storage, when it was set up in 2005 by project lead Professor Adrian Todd of Heriot-Watt University alongside the University of Edinburgh and the British Geological Survey.
+I was not part of SCCS, then the Scottish Centre for Carbon Storage, when it was set up in 2005 by project lead Professor Adrian Todd of Heriot-Watt University alongside the University of Edinburgh.
 The partnership undertook ground-breaking storage studies (Opportunities for CO2 Storage around Scotland, Progressing Scotland’s CO2 storage opportunities and CASSEM) funded by industry and Scottish Government.
 I joined in 2012 as a Business Development Executive after a name change to Scottish Carbon Capture and Storage was prompted by broadening out to include capture, transport and everything that sits around the full CCS chain, such as economics, social perception, policy and environment.
 There were dark days in 2015 when the UK Government funding for large demonstration projects was halted, but we had already been moving away from the focus of CCS on large power plant and started looking at how CCS applied across the economy.
 In 2013 I organised two events on industrial decarbonisation, initiated by Prof Stefano Brandani, one in Edinburgh and the other at Ineos, Grangemouth, which were followed over the years by a series of events looking at how to decarbonise specific industry sectors, such as cement.

 We had noted that there was the potential for European funding for CCS through the Connecting Europe Facility, Project of Common Interest funds, and through influencing the European Commission with our European colleagues and assisting the North Sea Basin Task Force to accomplish this – a whole team effort - the Scottish Acorn project led by Pale Blue Dot Energy was the first EU CCS project to win funding from this pot, and has been funded again in the most recent round of funding.
 Peter Brownsort and I even came up with the acronym on the Acorn theme for the PCI - CO2SAPLING, CO2 Shipping And PipeLine Infrastructure North sea reGeneration!